superfly/docs/postgres/getting-started/migrate-from-heroku.html.md

 ## Transfer the Database

 <aside class="callout">
-  Any new data created by your Heroku app during this database migration won't be moved over to Fly.
-Consider taking your Heroku application offline or place in read-only mode if you want to be confident that this migration will move over 100% of your Heroku data to Fly.
+  Any new data created by your Heroku app during this database migration won't be moved over to Fly.io.
+Consider taking your Heroku application offline or place in read-only mode if you want to be confident that this migration will move over 100% of your Heroku data to Fly.io.
 </aside>

 Set the `HEROKU_DATABASE_URL` variable in your Fly environment by running the following from the root of your Heroku project.